What 15 Years of Writing Videography Contracts Has Taught Me

 It’s important to state what is the relationship between the studio and the contractor.
 It should be made clear that the contractor is not an employee and as such will be responsible for his or her own taxes.

 Remember that copyright law I referenced at the beginning of the article?
 Well, the same holds true when you hire someone to go out and shoot for you.
-When you send a contractor to shoot on your behalf, make sure the contract stipulates your company owns the rights to the footage.
+When you send a contractor to shoot on your behalf, make sure that your videography contracts with them stipulate that your company owns the rights to the footage.

 There may be jobs where the information revealed to the contractor is sensitive or private.
 For that reason, make it a contractual obligation for the contractor to keep that information in private, until such time as it becomes public knowledge.

 Many freelancers work exclusively for other studios.
 But there are a large number who also market themselves as “studios,” yet do freelance work to help supplement their income.
 I frequently hire contractors like that (and I myself will do freelance shooting or editing work from time to time).
 There are many situations where I send such a contractor to a job and I am not present.
 The contractor is there by himself (or with a small crew).
 It’s possible my client may ask for a business card or contact info.
-Therefore, I have stipulations in subcontractor agreements that any requests for contact info be referred to me.
-Contractors hired to shoot for another studio should not be allowed to pass out their own business cards.
+I include stipulations in subcontractor agreements that ensure contact requests refer to me.
+Third-party contractors shooting for another studio should not pass out their own business cards.

 Use of Video